SpotlightKid/pynsmclient/README.md

     def capabilities(self):
         return (nsmclient.CAP_MESSAGE, nsmclient.CAP_PROGRESS, ...)

-Then instantiate your class and enter you main event loop.
+Then instantiate your class and enter your main event loop.

 Please see `example.py` for a minimal and working example.